-- They care deeply about the breed, so only buy their cats high quality toys and cat towers.
-If you are looking for great quality products, click here to take a look at my favourite cat toys.
+- They care deeply about the breed, so only buy their cat’s high-quality toys and cat towers.
+If you are looking for great quality products, click here to take a look at my favorite cat toys.

 - Registered breeders tend to breed cats within their own homes, so need more space to breed their litters.
-By contrast, a backyard breeder isn’t fanatical about the breed, so isn’t interested in their cats welfare.
-Consequently, that often keep their cats and kittens outside, in poor quality conditions.
+By contrast, a backyard breeder isn’t fanatical about the breed, so isn’t interested in their cat’s welfare.
+Consequently, they often keep their cats and kittens outside, in poor quality conditions.